regilynFeliciano/pi-dev-day/README.md

 ### Github Personal Access Token

-In addition to securing your Pi, you will need to generate a [Personal Access Token](https://github.com/settings/tokens) with the following permissions enabled:
+In addition to setting up and securing your Raspberry Pi, you will need to generate a [Personal Access Token](https://github.com/settings/tokens) with the following permissions enabled:
 * repo
 * admin:org
 * notifications